-Non-Members

-Transaction Author
+Transaction Author (Members and non-Members)

-Any entity (member or non-member) that is the submitter of a write transaction in support of using the ledger for decentralized identity interactions.
+Any entity that is the submitter of a write transaction in support of using the ledger for decentralized identity interactions.

 Interacts with a Transaction Endorser for the processing of write requests.

 Can only submit those transaction types outlined in the Utilities ledger access policies and ledger data policies.
 See Utilities Constitution.